 In today’s globalized economy, outsourcing business operations doesn’t mean outsourcing responsibilities or risks—or that a company’s responsibility ends once a product is sold.
 Leading companies understand that they have a role to play throughout the lifecycle of their products and services.

-Amid racial strains, a pandemic and a divided political climate, Americans place increased emphasis on safety, mental/physical health, personal finances and friends and family, new research from Brodeur Partners suggests.
+Amid racial strains, a pandemic and a divided political climate, Americans place increased emphasis on safety, mental/physical health, personal finances and friends and family, research from Brodeur Partners suggests.

-New Study by Brodeur Partners Shows Generational Shifts in How News is Consumed
+Study by Brodeur Partners Shows Generational Shifts in How News is Consumed

-Brodeur Partners released the findings from its latest Relevance Study on the media consumption habits of Generation Z, the “digital native generation” born between 1995 and the mid-2000’s
+Brodeur Partners released the findings from its Relevance Study on the media consumption habits of Generation Z, the “digital native generation” born between 1995 and the mid-2000’s

 Connecting with your customers by understanding the Tribes they belong to